PistachioPony/gamesparks-docs/MARKDOWN/SDK Center/ActionScript.md

 }
 ```

-## Registering a callback for asynchronous messages
+## Registering a Callback for Asynchronous Messages

 Each GS instance has it's own asynchronous message handler, and you can attach a function to each message type you want to handle.
 To assign a function to a message type, you can use the *getMessageHandler()* function on GS to get the handler, you can then set the handler for a specific type.